 New students started to have access to their U of T email accounts and could enable their UTORids in June.
 You do not need a UofT email or UTORid to enroll in courses or pay your fees, and you can continue to access ACORN with your JOINid and password.
 Please visit the TCard website for more information.

 TST is following the UofT in temporarily suspending the need for a doctor’s note or medical certificate (i.e. Verification of Illness Form) to document any medical-related absence from academic participation in your program.
 Instead, conjoint students must register absences due to medical reasons on the ACORN Declaration of Absence tool.
 Non-conjoint students must inform their college registrar of the days missed.
 Please note that the normal College/TST extension forms are still required for all extension requests, and the deadlines for form submissions remain the same.
 Extension requests can be “signed” by the submission of an email from your utoronto address stating “Attached here is the form [insert name of form].
 Please accept this email as indication of my signature.”

 Libraries - Curbside Pickup Service

-Complete information, as of September 9, 2020, about curbside pickup service for TST's member college libraries can be found here.
+Information, as of January 4, 2021, about curbside pickup service for TST's member college libraries can be found here.

 TST conjoint degree students with COVID-19 or cold/flu-like symptoms: